unifyai/orchestra/docs/home/make_your_first_request.rst

 OpenAI SDK
 **********

-If your code is using the `OpenAI SDK <https://github.com/openai/openai-python>`_, you can switch to the Hub endpoints by simply configuring the OpenAI Client like this:
+If your code is using the `OpenAI SDK <https://github.com/openai/openai-python>`_, you can switch to the Unify endpoints by simply configuring the OpenAI Client like this:

 .. code-block:: python